Valx01P/web103_team6_final_project/README.md

 #### Custom Features (MUST complete TWO)

 - [ ] The web app gracefully handles errors.
-- [x] The web app includes a one-to-one database relationship.
+- ✅ The web app includes a one-to-one database relationship.
 - [ ] The web app includes a slide-out pane or modal as appropriate for your use case.
-- [x] The web app includes a unique field within the join table.
+- ✅ The web app includes a unique field within the join table.
 - [ ] The web app includes a custom non-RESTful route with corresponding controller actions.
 - [ ] The web app allows filtering and/or sorting as appropriate for your use case.
 - [ ] Data is automatically generated in response to a certain event or user action.
 Examples include generating a default inventory for a new user starting a game or creating a starter set of tasks for a user creating a new task app account.